 Will I be able to eat?

 Your doctor will let you know when you can start eating and drinking.
 This will depend on the time of your surgery and how you are feeling after it.
 Some people are able to drink small amounts of liquids the evening of the surgery.
 Most people are able to start eating the day after the surgery.
 When you are able to eat, you should start slowly and progress to your regular diet as tolerated.

 Eating a balanced diet high in protein will help you heal after surgery.
 Your diet should include a healthy protein source at each meal, as well as fruits, vegetables, and whole grains.
-For more tips on increasing the amount of calories and protein in your diet, ask your nurse for the resource Eating Well During and After Your Cancer Treatment.
+For more tips on increasing the amount of calories and protein in your diet, ask your nurse for the resource Eating Well During Your Cancer Treatment.
 If you have questions about your diet, ask to see a dietitian.

 How long will I be in the hospital?

 If you had a laparoscopic gallbladder removal surgery, you will probably go home within 24 hours.
 If you had an open gallbladder removal surgery, you will be in the hospital for 2 to 3 days.